Medium/opensource/ocla-1.0.md

 Contributors, and The Obvious Corporation.
 The intent of The Agreement is to clarify what it means for You to become one of The Contributors.

-The Agreemen is written in plain English and as such is meant to be reasonably understood by You and all those affected by it.
+The Agreement is written in plain English and as such is meant to be reasonably understood by You and all those affected by it.
 The terms defined below and used throughout this document are capitalized in order to reduce ambiguity, but they should generally be understood to have their usual colloquial meanings.

-### Terms
+### Definitions

 1. "The Agreement" &mdash; This document.